 Distributed Space Systems (DSS) consist of two or more satellites that interact to accomplish scientific, commercial or technological objectives that are otherwise very difficult if not impossible to achieve using a traditional monolithic spacecraft.

-Four of our research laboratories conduct synergistic research in the broad area of distributed systems.
+Five of our research laboratories conduct synergistic research in the broad area of distributed systems.

 - Autonomous Systems Laboratory (ASL), led by Professor Marco Pavone.